vchrisb/cf-vLab-event/README.md

 cf-vLab-event
 ==========
-A Cloud Foundry django app for handling EMC's vLab autologinlinks for an event.
+An example Cloud Foundry django app for handling EMC's vLab autologinlinks for an event.
 Tested with Pivotal Web Services https://run.pivotal.io/

 Requirements:
 -------------